 If you die, your federal student loans will be discharged, meaning no further payments will be required.
 Your parent, spouse or another person you appoint will need to submit proof of death to your loan servicer.
-This means an original or copy of the death certificate.

-Can you inherit student loan debt?
+Do you inherit your spouse’s student loan debt?

 No. Student debt that you bring into a marriage remains your debt. … Your spouse might help pay down your debt, but you’re the only one legally responsible.
 This scenario also applies if you marry someone who has federal PLUS loans, which are available to parents and graduate and professional students.

 Federal student loans will be discharged due to the death of the borrower or of the student on whose behalf a PLUS loan was taken out.